The 10 most innovative companies in transportation in 2022

 For making nonroutine school transportation no big deal

 Almost 30% of school transportation spending goes toward providing federally mandated, individualized transportation needs for students experiencing homelessness, in foster care, or with special needs.
 Using a full school bus for these individualized needs is inefficient and impractical, especially with a nationwide shortage of drivers.
 HopSkipDrive offers an alternative for these and other “nonroutine” student transportation needs, deploying a network of vetted drivers—nearly 20% in hybrid or EV vehicle—instead of whole buses.
-In 2021, the LA-based company signed more than 100 new district contracts and launched in four new markets: Spokane, Austin, Milwaukee, and Madison, Wisconsin.
+In 2021, the Los Angeles-based company signed more than 100 new district contracts and launched in four new markets: Spokane, Washington; Austin; Milwaukee; and Madison, Wisconsin.
 In July 2021, the company raised $25 million in funding, led by Energy Impact Partners.

 6. Superpedestrian